-Brain Games for Seniors: How to Help Residents Improve Memory
+Brain Teasers for Seniors: How Games Can Help Improve Memory

 Senior living communities can support their residents’ mental fitness by providing them with digital brain games built for seniors.
 These brain game puzzles and memory exercises are an easy and engaging way for residents to support their mental dexterity and keep their brains sharp.